thelongcatz/CVTeX/README.md

-# CVTeX – CV Template in LaTeX
+# CVTeX – CV Template and Processing Workflow

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-This repository contains my CV template in LaTeX.
+This repository contains my CV template (SimplyLongCV) in LuaTeX and a Makefile for transcribing the Markdown drafts into TeX, then compiling them into a PDF file.

 ---